 A digital, addressable, microprocessor based, electrically supervised fire management type system will be provided complete with central processing unit, power supplies, remote annunciators, auto dialer for monitoring company connection, audible and visual signal devices, manual stations, automatic devices including ionization smoke detectors, combination fixed temperature/rate of rise detectors, etc. as required.
 Alarm connection will allow monitoring of other campus systems through the Cyberinfrastructure system.
 An existing 4” water line will be used to provide sprinkler protection through a dry, pre-action system in the control room.

-The Control room located in the Ross Dry Building is the point of interface at the surface to the experiments at the 4850 level from a monitoring and data collection/storage stand point.
+The Control Room located in the Ross Dry Building is the point of interface at the surface to the experiments at the 4850 level from a monitoring and data collection/storage stand point.
 Given this use case, and the need for network equipment and peripheral devices in this space to support a 24/7 operation, the design must anticipate high availability of the network equipment installed here and provide an environmentally controlled Communications Room.
 An existing room in the basement will accommodate at least four (4) equipment racks or cabinets.
 This will enable adequate storage area network server space, network equipment space, and campus backbone terminations space to be accounted for.

 Ross Headframe and Hoist Buildings

 The headframe and hoist buildings at the Ross Campus provide services for LBNF use.
 The Ross Headframe Building will be the main entry point for construction activities as well as the ongoing operations and maintenance functions.
 Gas pipe from the LBNF Cryogenic Compressor Building will pass through this building to get to the shaft.
-The Ross Headframe is pictured Figure 2-17 with the warehouse building in the foreground.
+The Ross Headframe is shown in Figure 2-17 with the warehouse building in the foreground.